Act II: The Father of Death: Reception

-Act II: The Father of Death debuted at number 31 on the Billboard Heatseekers album chart for the week of October 3, 2009.
+Act II: The Father of Death debuted at No. 31 on the Billboard Heatseekers album chart for the week of October 3, 2009.
 Consequence of Sound ranked it at number 78 out of the top hundred albums released in 2009.
 Tom Hull ranked the album at position 2,072 for 2009 releases included in end-of-year lists, with two inclusions on lists.

 GamePros response to Act II was positive: "The Protomen have crafted such a superb record with Act II that they've vaulted themselves out of the obscure 'video game music' genre and into a class of concept record artists that no video game-inspired band has, or most-likely will reach."
 Esports News UK rated the album 10 out of 10, calling the album a "visceral masterpiece".
-Piero Scaruffi says the album is "a more mature work, with more expressive vocals and a more aggresive sound" than Act I.
+Piero Scaruffi says the album is "a more mature work, with more expressive vocals and a more aggressive sound" than Act I.

 The "unstoppable intensity" of "Light Up the Night" was "perfect" according to Derivative Magazine.

 Penny Arcade called the musical style "Rock Americana".

-The album's vinyl release packaging was a finalist for the industry Making Vinyl Conference's Alex Steinweiss Award for Best In Show, Best Vinyl Album Cover (Illustrated), Best Vinyl Gatefold, and "They Said It Couldn’t Be Done – Vinyl", a category for "innovation in vinyl packaging structural design".
+A vinyl version of the album was released in spring 2018 and reached No. 24 on the vinyl albums Billboard chart.
+The album's vinyl release packaging was a finalist for the 2018 industry Making Vinyl Conference's Alex Steinweiss Award for Best In Show, Best Vinyl Album Cover (Illustrated), Best Vinyl Gatefold, and "They Said It Couldn’t Be Done – Vinyl", a category for "innovation in vinyl packaging structural design".